 D'Youville is accredited by the Middle States Association of Colleges and Schools.
 The undergraduate and graduate programs in nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).
-The combined B.S./M.S. program in occupational therapy is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association.
-The physical therapy program is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
-The physician assistant program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
-The combined BS/MS dietetics program is accredited by the American Dietetic Association Council on Education.
+The combined B.S./M.S. in occupational therapy and the M.S. in occupational therapy program are accredited by the Accreditation Council for the Occupational Therapy Association (ACOTE) of the American Occupational Therapy Association.
+The M.P.T. and M.S. programs in physical therapy are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE/APTA).
+The M.S. in international business program is accredited by the International Assembly for Collegiate Business Education (IACBE).
+The combined B.S./M.S. dietetics program is accredited by the American Dietetic Association Council on Education.
 Programs of study are registered with the Office of Higher Education of the New York State Education Department.

-The campus-wide computer network with broad Internet access for students, faculty and staff, also offers a host of available software required for specific academic programs.
-Distance learning has been employed as a means of maintaining direct contact with students, even as if they are physically removed from the campus.
+A campus-wide computer network with broad Internet access for students, faculty and staff offers a host of available software required for specific academic programs.
+Distance learning has been employed as a means of maintaining direct contact with students, even if they are physically removed from the campus.

 D'Youville has a sound reputation for educating professionals for community service.
 The college introduced majors in sociology and business during the 1930s and established Western New York's first baccalaureate nursing program in 1942.
-Traditionally a leader in education, D'Youville has received state approval for teacher education programs for bilingual elementary education, the blind and visually impaired, special education, elementary and secondary education.
+Traditionally a leader in education, D'Youville has received state approval for teacher education programs for special, early childhood, childhood and adolescent education.